zhiqic/GSRFormer/README.md

 <img width="1150" alt="image" src="https://user-images.githubusercontent.com/65300431/210104573-ca8eb615-5197-4a7e-81e3-fb499376132a.png">
 </p>

-To this end, we propose **a novel two-stage framework** that focuses on utilizing such bidirectional relations within verbs and roles.
+To this end, we propose **a novel two-stage framework that focuses on utilizing such bidirectional relations within verbs and roles**.
-- In the first stage, instead of pre-detecting the verb, we postpone the detection step and assume a pseudo label, where an intermediate representation for each corresponding semantic role is learned from images.
+- In the first stage, instead of pre-detecting the verb, we **postpone the detection step and assume a pseudo label**, where an intermediate representation for each corresponding semantic role is learned from images.
-- In the second stage, we exploit transformer layers to unearth the potential semantic relations within both verbs and semantic roles.
+- In the second stage, we **exploit transformer layers to unearth the potential semantic relations within both verbs and semantic roles**.
 With the help of a set of support images, an alternate learning scheme is designed to simultaneously optimize the results: update the verb using nouns corresponding to the image, and update nouns using verbs from support images.

 <p align="center">
 <img width="1049" alt="image" src="https://user-images.githubusercontent.com/65300431/210105753-7db461da-fb2c-44a4-b9e1-efa1b996986e.png">